 Join us Saturday, November 4, from 10:00 am to 1:00 pm at the Phinney

 Neighborhood Center Community Hall (Brick Building, Lower Level) for this workshop.
 The cost will be $45 for Editors Guild members, $50 for nonmembers.

 Speaker Bio: Lisa Gold is a freelance researcher, fact-checker, and writer.
-She has fact-checked magazine articles, reported features, narrative essays, book reviews, historical novels, nonfiction books, and other types of writing.
-She’s been a member of the Northwest Independent Editors Guild since 2005.
+She has fact-checked many kinds of writing, including magazine articles, reported features, essays, book reviews, historical novels, and nonfiction books.
+She does creative research for authors of fiction and nonfiction, and she teaches research workshops.
 You’ll find Lisa online at www.lisagold.com and on Twitter at @bylisagold.